teampheenix/Halo-Wars-Casting-Tool/README.md

 # Halo Wars Casting Tool

 **Halo Wars Casting Tool** is a free to use open source program that makes casting Halo Wars 2 simple.
-Halo Wars Casting Tool is a lightweight fork of [StarCraft Casting Tool](https://teampheenix.github.io/StarCraft-Casting-Tool/)
+Halo Wars Casting Tool is a lightweight fork of [StarCraft Casting Tool](https://teampheenix.github.io/StarCraft-Casting-Tool/) initially paid for by [Yodesla](https://www.twitch.tv/yodesla).

 ## Download